-The campaign will stress the importance of taking a doctor’s advice about whether antibiotics are needed during an illness.
 Taking antibiotics unnecessarily causes dangerous bacteria to become resistant which means they may not work when they are really needed.

 Did you know:

-– that 5,000 people die each year in England as a result of antibiotics no longer working for some infections – that’s 13 people every day.
+- That 5,000 people die each year in England as a result of antibiotics no longer working for some infections – that’s 13 people every day.

 - In around 30 years we could see 60,000 people die every year because antibiotics have stopped helping them – that’s around 160 deaths a day.